 The key function of the program is to promote collaboration among community members by reducing food waste in the waste management system while improving their local communities.
 Through free educational classes and an easy to use food collection, donation and pickup system for excess food or scraps via the Waste No Food app, this program will help change food waste behaviors in our community.
 Efforts will include increasing partnerships between local farms and non-profit agencies with food needs.
 This pilot program is presented in partnership with Pinellas Community Composting Alliance, Living Roots Eco Design, and Foundation for a Healthy St. Petersburg.

 Community members are invited to join one of the upcoming free workshops that will provide information and tools for diverting food from the waste system, including redistribution and composting.
 Attendees will learn how they can donate extra food to hungry community members and how easy the composting process can be.
 Visit www.myPCCA.org to check out upcoming workshop dates and locations.

-We invite you to sign up now to join the Waste No Food movement!
+We invite you to join the Waste No Food movement now by downloading the Waste No Food app and creating an account!
 Businesses (restaurants, grocery stores, markets, food banks, food pantries, etc.) and individuals are encouraged to sign up as a donor or recipient of excess food or food waste now on the Waste No Food app.